Skip to main content

 Old way

 Subcontractor at Project B disputes 22 hours on the rented loader this month.
-Their tally clerk says 158, your fleet record says 180.
+Their timesheet says 158, your fleet record says 180.
 You absorb the 22 hours because the only counter-record is the foreman's memory.

 On Darikoda